-A blue-green delta landscape, like rivers flowing between housing islands full of character, and a Loop for social activity, are the main elements of a proposal for a master plan for Amager Fælled Kvarter (Amager Commons Quarter) that puts everyday life, nature and social fellowships at the centre, setting the stage for the Commons’ unique nature as a shared recreational resource and the social grouting which interconnects the urban quarter’s sustainable city life.
+A blue-green delta landscape, like rivers flowing between characterful housing islands, and a loop for social activity, are the main elements of a proposal for a master plan for Amager Fælled Kvarter (Amager Commons Quarter) putting everyday life, nature and social fellowships at the centre.
+It sets the stage for the Commons’ unique nature as a shared recreational resource and the social grouting interconnecting the urban quarter’s sustainable city life.
 Community, activity and urban life in the middle of nature.
-Urban Agency’s proposal for a new master plan for Amager Fælled Kvarter will preserve the special nature resources and recreational function of the area.
-The Metro just around the corner will be the basis for a new
+URBAN AGENCY’s proposal for a new master plan for Amager Fælled Kvarter will preserve the special nature resources and recreational function of the area.
+The Metro just around the corner will be the basis for a new urban space

-URBAN AGENCY has been commissioned to design public spaces and 84 new mixed-use buildings for the city of Midan in South Korea.
+URBAN AGENCY has been commissioned to design public spaces and eighty-four new mixed-use buildings for the city of Midan in South Korea.
 The new development both accommodates local residents and tourists of Incheon Airport and provides new entertainment facilities for Midan City Yeongiong Island.
 One of the most challenging aspects of this project was to create a village that encapsulates dynamic design and a unique spatial identity whilst maintaining each building’s distinct individuality, despite the primarily commercial masterplan we were presented with.
 In pursuance of this, we will disperse a multitude of architectural and urbanistic interventions throughout the site, such as pavement design, an open terrace towards the park, an urban square and an abundance of street art.
-The building
+The

 EDUCATION CENTRE FOR ALL

-The project for a 10.000m2 adult education centre, located in the south-west of Morocco in a harsh and isolated area, aspires to create a robust world class education facility that will give generously to its community.
+The project for a 10,000m2 adult education centre, located in the south-west of Morocco in a harsh and isolated area, aspires to create a robust, world-class education facility that will give generously to its community.
 Site strategy: Less is more Although the given site is quite large, the building occupies half of it in order to create a compact and introverted building, with a humble and simple exterior leading into a rich dynamic internal courtyard – drawing reference to the traditional “Medersa”( first universities) for its social, cultural and climatic ingenuity.
 Occupying a portion of the site allows for further development, creating the opportunity for expansion in the future.
 Meanwhile, the freed space will be used as a generous public

 THE VERTICAL VILLAGE